Gustav Landauer: Philosophy of history and the Socialist Bund

-Landauer's major theoretical work of this period, Aufruf zum Sozialismus (Call to Socialism, written 1908–1911, published 1911), further elaborated his critique of Marxism.
-He rejected historical materialism and "scientific socialism", arguing that socialism arises from human will and ethical necessity, not from objective economic laws or the inevitable collapse of capitalism.
-Capitalism, he contended, was not a progressive stage towards socialism but its antithesis; its mode of production (centralized, mass factory system) was as inimical to true socialism as private ownership.
-He criticized Marxists for envisioning state capitalism rather than genuine socialism.
-Landauer argued that industrial workers, acclimatized to capitalism through trade unionism, had lost revolutionary desire.
-True socialism required a withdrawal from the capitalist system into decentralized, rural, mutual-aid settlements integrating agriculture and craft industries, drawing on Proudhonian mutualism and Kropotkin's ideas on integrated labor.
+Landauer's major theoretical work of this period, Aufruf zum Sozialismus (Call to Socialism, 1911), further elaborated his critique of Marxism.
+He rejected historical materialism and "scientific socialism", arguing that socialism arises from human will and ethical necessity, not from objective economic laws.
+True socialism required a withdrawal from the capitalist system into decentralized, rural, mutual-aid settlements integrating agriculture and craft industries.
 The state, he reiterated, is not an external force to be overthrown, but a "condition, a certain relationship between human beings"; it is destroyed by "contracting other relationships, by behaving differently".